akshaybadola/bloggen/blog_input/mail_with_googleapi.md

 Basically, [mu4e](https://www.djcbsoftware.nl/code/mu/) and `smtpmail` do all the hard work and we steal the final product and dump it to the google client!
-Problemm solved (for now, until the bugs come :-D).
+Problem solved (for now, until the bugs come :-D).
 I'm sure there'll be bugs, but I'll keep maintaining the gists and if required gather them into a repo.
 Happy Emacs'ing!